tarantool/doc/doc/book/getting_started/using_binary.rst

 Let’s get started!

-Create project directory.
+Create a project directory.
 All commands from this tutorial will be executed in this directory.

 .. code-block:: console